istio/istio.io/content/en/blog/2019/introducing-istioctl-analyze/index.md

 target_release: 1.4
 ---

-{{< boilerplate experimental-feature-warning >}}
+Istio 1.4 introduces an experimental new tool to help you analyze and debug your clusters running Istio.

-Istio 1.4 introduces a powerful new tool to help you analyze and debug your clusters running Istio.
+[`istioctl analyze`](/docs/reference/commands/istioctl/#istioctl-experimental-analyze) is a diagnostic tool that detects potential issues with your

-`istioctl analyze` is a powerful Istio diagnostic tool that can detect potential issues with your Istio configuration, as well as give general insights on improving your configuration.
+Istio configuration, as well as gives general insights to improve your configuration.
 It can run against a live cluster or a set of local configuration files.
 It can also run against a combination of the two, allowing you to catch problems before you apply changes to a cluster.